sean9207/sean9207/README.md

     <div class="container">
         <section class="section">
             <h2>About Me</h2>
             <p>Hello!
-I am hard working, punctual and a quick learner.
+My name is Sean Young and welcome to my github page.I am hard working, punctual and a quick learner.
 I can work on my own or as part of a team.
 I enjoy learning new things and especially enjoy problem solving.
 I have many hobbies as I like to do different things and learn new skills.
 Have a real passion for cyber security and I am looking forward to learning more and one day being able to become part of a team and learning from professionals.</p>
         </section>
         <section class="section">
             <h2>Skills</h2>